Kingsman (franchise)

-Kingsman is a British film franchise, consisting of action comedy films, that follow the missions of Kingsman, a fictional secret service organization.
-Based on the comic book series of the same name created by Mark Millar and Dave Gibbons, a 2012 Marvel Comics release, the film franchise debut has garnered success both financially and critically.
+Kingsman is a British multimedia franchise consisting of spy comic books, films, and video games that follow the missions of Agent Galahad of Kingsman, a fictional secret service organization.
+The franchise is based on the comic book series created by Mark Millar and Dave Gibbons, a 2012 Marvel Comics release set in the Millarworld shared universe which is based on a concept by Millar and Matthew Vaughn.
+It has garnered success both financially and critically.

-Kingsman: The Secret Service, directed by Matthew Vaughn from a script he co-wrote with Jane Goldman, was released in February 2015.
-The film starred Colin Firth and Taron Egerton.
-A sequel, Kingsman: The Golden Circle, was released in September 2017.
-A prequel, The King's Man, was theatrically released in the United States in December 2021.
-The films were released by 20th Century Studios.
+Kingsman: The Secret Service, the film, is directed by Vaughn from a script that he co-wrote with Jane Goldman, starring Colin Firth and Taron Egerton.
+It was released in February 2015.
+The sequel Kingsman: The Golden Circle and the comic book Kingsman: The Red Diamond were both released in September 2017.
+The prequel film The King's Man was released in December 2021 starring Ralph Fiennes.
+The crossover comic Big Game was published in July 2023.
+The films were released by 20th Century Studios, while The Red Diamond and Big Game were published by Image Comics.
+The spin-off film Argylle was released in February 2024 by Universal Pictures and Apple Original Films, directed by Vaughn, and co-starring Henry Cavill as Agent Argylle of Kingsman.

-The film series is to continue with a fourth Kingsman film, titled Kingsman: The Blue Blood, and a spin-off eight-hour television limited series centred around the franchise's American spy agency, Statesman, which are in development.
 Adaptations of the films have been published, and a handful of Kingsman video games have been released since 2012, although they are unavailable in the UK.

 Origin

-The Kingsman film franchise is based on the comic series of the same name, which began with the 2012 comic book The Secret Service.
-Two sequels, The Big Exit and The Red Diamond, followed in 2017 and 2018 respectively.
+The Kingsman film franchise is based on the comic book series of the same name, which began with the 2012 comic book The Secret Service.
+Three sequels, Mum's the Word, The Big Exit and The Red Diamond, followed from 2016 to 2018.
 The series was initially known as The Secret Service before being rebranded after the first Kingsman film's release.
 The series was created by Mark Millar and Dave Gibbons.
-It is set in Millar's shared universe, the "Millarverse".
-An example of this is when the celebrity kidnappings that take place in Kingsman Vol. 1 are referenced in Kick Ass: The Dave Lizewski Years Book Four.
+It is set in Millar's shared universe, the "Millarworld", first displayed when the celebrity kidnappings that take place in Kingsman Vol. 1 are referenced in Kick Ass: The Dave Lizewski Years Book Four, culminating in the 2023 series Big Game, featuring Gary "Eggsy" Unwin aiming to prevent Mindy McCready / Hit-Girl (from Hit-Girl & Kick-Ass) from being assassinated by the Fraternity, led by Wesley Gibson (from Wanted).